-Text boxes are interactive objects into which learners can enter text.
+Text boxes are interaction objects into which learners can enter text.
 They are a good way to test learner knowledge and collect information.

-To insert a text box, open the Interactions tab and click Text Box.
-Alternatively, open the Home tab > Interactions > Text Box.
+To insert a text box, click the Interactions tab > Text Box.
+Alternatively, click the Home tab > Interactions > Text Box.

 By default, a text box consists of three separate elements: (1) a target area, (2) a Correct message, and (3) an Incorrect message.